andrew-lundy/hacking-with-swift/README.md

 My work on some of the projects from the Hacking with Swift Tutorials (32/39).

-28 different projects from the Hacking with Swift website. https://www.hackingwithswift.com/read/
+You can find the projects on the Hacking with Swift website. https://www.hackingwithswift.com/read/

 # The main concepts covered and learned in each project: